 The Editorial Board of Respectus Philologicus gives priority to articles that correspond to the journal’s main trends.
-Articles that do not conform with Respectus Philologicus’s profile are accepted for publication in a limited quantity–no more than two articles per issue.
+Articles that do not conform with Respectus Philologicus’s profile are accepted for publication in a limited quantity – no more than one article per issue.
 Accepted articles are published in accordance with the order of their arrival to the Board.
-Submissions for the autumn issue are accepted until 1 June, and for the spring issue until 1 December.

 The authors of the manuscripts are expected to conform to the format and documentation requirements that are given below.
+All submissions must be formatted according to the article manuscript template (please find the template here).
 Articles that do not conform to these requirements are not considered by the Editorial Board.
 If necessary, the Editorial Board reserves the right to edit the text by preserving its essence.

 1. Name and surname of the author(s), represented institution (to be provided in the language of the article), address of the institution(s) represented by the author(s) (at the request of the author – home address), e-mail and research interests are indicated at the beginning of the article, on the left side of the page.